 In 1949 a new crest, designed by the College of Arms was introduced: the traditional three lions were redesigned and ten tudor roses added, one for each of the FA regions and the badge was enhanced by a crescent shaped scroll with the name of England's opponent and the year.

 England had rejoined FIFA in 1946 and in 1950, they entered the World Cup for the first time.
 After a famous defeat at the hands of the United States, England failed to progress beyond the first round.
 The blue change shirts worn for the occasion were immediately dropped and the next time colours clashed, the team wore red instead (with orange numbers no less).
+The first time these appeared was in the Charity Shield match between an England World Cup XI and the FA Canadian Touring team on 20 September 1950.

 In 1952 Umbro were awarded an exclusive contract to supply England's playing kit.